JoinTheAlliance/bgent/README.md

 To deploy an agent to Cloudflare, you can run `npm run deploy` -- this will by default deploy the `cj` agent.
 To deploy your own agent, see the [afbot](https://github.com/JoinTheAlliance/afbot) example.

-# Contributions Welcome

-If you like this library and want to contribute in any way, please feel free to submit a PR and I will review it.
-Please note that the goal here is simplicity and accesibility, using common language and few dependencies.

 ## API Documentation

 Complete API documentation is available at https://bgent.org/docs